 Section 7 of the guidelines remark on the character of the views from water, certain buildings are highlighted as offering interest and character, and others are described as having a lower quality design, and are even suggested for replacement.

-Figure 5 - Extract from page 17 of the Waterfront Guidelines
+Refer to Figure 3 on the next page.
+Figure 5 - Extract from page 17 of the Waterfront Guidelines c) Zoning By-law No. 101-2015